Tabetha's Table

 Is chorizo spicy?

-Can I use Spanish chorizo in these recipes?
+Can I use Spanish chorizo instead of Mexican?

-How do I know when chorizo is cooked?
+How do I know when chorizo is done?

 More Pork Recipes